sylvainvillet/astro-catalog/README.md

 * `C 45.jpeg`
 * `C_66_123x60s.tif`

-Then open a terminal and run:
+Then open a terminal in the `astro-catalog` folder and run:

 ```bash
 python3 messier-catalog.py